edasque/DynamoDBtoCSV/README.md

 	    "region": "REPLACE"
 	}

+The output is comma separated and each field is enclosed by double quotes (").
+Double quotes in the data as escaped as \"

 Usage
 -------------------

-typically, to test you'd run:
+typically, to use you'd run:

-	node dynamoDBtoCSV.js -t Hourly_ZEDO_Impressions_by_IP
+	node dynamoDBtoCSV.js -t Hourly_ZEDO_Impressions_by_IP > output.csv

 to export to CSV

-and
+Use *-d* to describe the table prior so you can have an idea of the number of rows you are going to export

 	node dynamoDBtoCSV.js -t Hourly_ZEDO_Impressions_by_IP -d